V bomber: Aerial refuelling

 As Victor tankers became available, a second tanker squadron, No. 57 Squadron, was formed at RAF Marham on 14 February 1966, and a third was added on 1 July 1966 when No. 214 Squadron was re-formed.
 The last Victor bomber squadrons, Nos 100 and 139 Squadrons, were disbanded on 1 October and 31 December 1968 respectively.
 It was decided to convert their Victor B.2s into tankers.
 However, while the Vulcans' rigid delta wing coped well with low-altitude flight, it subjected the Victors' slender wings to considerable flexing, and they suffered badly from fatigue cracks.
 Repairing them became a major cost of the tanker conversion programme, and some Victors were determined to be beyond economical repair.
 The Victor SR.2s were withdrawn from service to make up the numbers, and were replaced by Vulcans.
 Due to the increased costs, none of the SR.2s were modified, and only 21 Victor K.2 tankers were converted.
 Handley Page went into liquidation in August 1969, and the subsequent work was undertaken by Hawker Siddeley.
 The first Victor K.2 tanker made its maiden flight on 1 March 1972.
 No. 55 Squadron began re-equipping with the Victor K.2 on 1 July 1975, followed by No. 57 Squadron on 7 June 1976.
 No. 214 Squadron retained its K.1As until it was disbanded on 28 February 1977, reducing the RAF's tanker fleet to just two squadrons.

 During the Falklands War, the commitments of the Victor tanker fleet became overwhelming.
 All available tankers were deployed to support operations there.
 Only the Victor tanker fleet made it possible for the transport aircraft to reach Ascension Island with vital supplies, and for the Vulcan bombers to reach the Falkland Islands for Operation Black Buck.
 In the meantime, the RAF forces in the UK were serviced by USAF Boeing KC-135 Stratotankers.
-Work was in progress to convert VC-10s into tankers, but as an interim measure it was decided to convert some Lockheed C-130 Hercules and Vulcan bombers.
+Work was in progress to convert VC-10s into tankers, but as an interim measure it was decided to convert a number of Vulcans for the aerial refuelling role (in addition, a quantity of Hercules transports were also converted for this task).
 The equipment in the ECM bay was removed and a Mark 17 HDU installed there.
-The first of six converted Vulcan tankers (XH561 - the others being XH558, XH560, XJ825, XL445 and XM571) flew on 18 June 1982, just seven weeks after the conversion work began, and the first Vulcan K.2 tanker was delivered to the RAF five days later.
+The first of six converted Vulcan single-point tankers (XH561 - the others being XH558, XH560, XJ825, XL445 and XM571) flew on 18 June 1982, just seven weeks after the conversion work began, and the first Vulcan K.2 tanker was delivered to the RAF five days later, with No. 50 Squadron the unit selected to operate in the tanker role.
 The HDUs used were those earmarked for the VC-10 conversion programme, so as these were completed, the HDUs were removed from the Vulcans, starting with Vulcan XJ825 on 4 May 1983.